AadarshM07/amfoss-tasks/Task-06/README.md

 ## OVERVIEW

 Home Assistant is an open-source home automation platform that focuses on privacy and local control.
 It allows you to integrate and automate various smart home devices, providing a centralized platform to manage and control them.
 Home Assistant can run on various systems, including x86 Linux machines, using Docker for easy setup and management.
+[Home Assistant](https://github.com/home-assistant/core)

 ## FEATURES